GabeScott/standard-works-vault/General Conference/1975 April - The Sabbath Day.md

 In order to impress this upon Joseph’s mind, at one time God took from him the power to translate.
 He also rebuked him for the loss of the 116 pages of manuscript of the Book of Mormon.
 He chastened the Prophet also when his family did not live the gospel as they should.

-The Lord then firmly commanded his young servant: “Trifle not with sacred things.”
-(D&C 6:12.)
+The Lord then firmly commanded his young servant: “Trifle not with sacred things.” ([[D&C 6.12|D&C 6:12]].)

-When speaking further about the translation of the ancient record, the Lord again commanded: “Trifle not with these things.”
-(D&C 8:10.)
+When speaking further about the translation of the ancient record, the Lord again commanded: “Trifle not with these things.” ([[D&C 8.10|D&C 8:10]].)

-And when the Lord gave instructions concerning missionary work, he again required that the brethren take his word seriously and declared, “They shall give heed unto these words and trifle not.”
-(D&C 32:5.)
+And when the Lord gave instructions concerning missionary work, he again required that the brethren take his word seriously and declared, “They shall give heed unto these words and trifle not.” ([[D&C 32.5|D&C 32:5]].)

 Neither should we trifle with the Lord nor with his word, for as he himself said, God will not be mocked.
-(See D&C 63:58.)
+(See [[D&C 63.58|D&C 63:58]].)

 But in spite of all the Lord has said, mankind still trifles with his word, and either by neglect or outright disobedience they set aside his word with impunity and go on their merry way.